dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/skill.md

 ### Expand the selection

-`=` is the default key position of `+`, so `Ctrl+=` is actually pressing the `Ctrl` key and the `+` sign together.
+`Ctrl+=` is pressing the `Ctrl` key and the `+` key together.

-HBuilderX can decide selection area, continue to expand the area without the mouse.
+HBuilderX can intelligently judge the selected area, and use the shortcut key `Ctrl+=` to continue to expand the area without using the mouse.

 <img src="/static/snapshots/tutorial/selection_expand.gif" />

-### Anti-encirclement
+### Remove tag

-1. Double-click the beginning of tag p to select the tag.
+1. Double-click the beginning of tag p and select the block of tag p.
 2. Press "Ctrl+Shift+]" to remove the tag p and automatically process the indentation of the child nodes.

 <img src="/static/snapshots/tutorial/selection_1.gif" />

-One more thing to mention here is HBuilderX's concept of shortcut keys, which is symbolization, not alphabetization.
-The shortcut keys of many tools are control keys + function a letter in English words, which is extremely difficult to remember.
+HBuilderX uses symbolization to improve the memory of shortcut keys.
+Because of the alphabetization, it is more difficult to remember.

-Symbolization makes it easier to memorize shortcut keys, such as `Ctrl+]` for enclosing.
+Symbolization makes it easier to memorize shortcut keys, for example `Ctrl+]` is to add tag.

-The reverse operation or enhancement operation is generally to add `Shift`, for example, `Ctrl+Shift+]` is anti-enclosure.
+The reverse operation or enhancement operation is generally to add `Shift`, for example, `Ctrl+Shift+]` is to remove tag.

-### Select the same grammatical word and skip a word
+### Select words and skip a word

-1. In the figure below, using the normal selection of the same word `Ctrl+e` (MacOSX: `Cmd+d`), all divs will be selected.
-But using `Ctrl+Shift+e` (MacOSX: `Cmd+Shift+d`), it will intelligently recognize the grammar and eliminate irrelevant words.
+1. In the figure below, all 'div' words will be selected with shortcut key `Ctrl+e` (MacOSX: `Cmd+d`).
+But using `Ctrl+Shift+e` (MacOSX: `Cmd+Shift+d`), HBuilderX will skip irrelevant word through intellisense syntax analysis.
-2. In the following figure, press to select the same grammatical word, and at the same time select the `div` at the beginning and end of the `tag`, but not the div of the child node.
+2. In the following figure, press `Ctrl+Shift+e` (MacOSX: `Cmd+Shift+d`), then only select pairs of `div` tags, and exclude tags of the same type in child nodes.
 3. Then you can easily rename the original `div` to `p`

 <img src="/static/snapshots/tutorial/selection_2.gif" />

 Remark:
--If you want to choose matching parentheses, you cannot rely on the same words.
+-If you want to choose a paried tag only, you cannot rely on the same words.
 Selecting the same grammatical word will select the matching 2 left and right brackets
 -Batch selection of all the same words is `Ctrl+Alt+e` (MacOSX: `ctrl+alt+d`)

 ### Select All Reference Symbols